liaub/ELM/README.md

 ### Dataset:

 - We use NYT, icew14, icew15 and finance dataset for event prediction.
--
 ### Pretrained Checkpoint:

-To enable a quick evaluation, we upload the trained model.
-Download the checkpoint folders to `./checkpoint/`, and run the evaluation commandline for corresponding dataset.
-81.37 81.52 86.75 79.15
 The 1-step prediction results are:

 | Dataset |  NYT   | ICEWS14 | ICEWS15 | Finance |